 Admittedly, the present isn’t too peaceful at the moment.
 There is so much uncertainty in the world right now, and we’re all experiencing real anxiety over how to stay healthy, how to keep our finances together, and how to stay connected while keeping an eye on what’s happening in other parts of the country and world.
 It’s so easy to get swept up in a tornado of worry, and then it basically just derails your whole day.

 So I want to share with you a few simple exercises to help you feel more grounded and relaxed, whenever you need it most, so you can focus and move forward with positivity.

 I love this powerful quote, “Anxiety is a future-based emotion.”
 We often think of anxiety as this big entity, and in terms of mental health, it can be, but it’s also an emotion.
 And just like other emotions, it is energy and it can come and go.
 But you need to learn how to redirect your attention from this gremlin.

-Try this mindfulness exercise the next time you find yourself spiraling into uneasiness over what could happen in the year to come.
+Try this mindfulness exercise the next time you find yourself spiraling into uneasiness and anxiety over what could happen in the year to come.
 It’s called “Five Senses” or the 5-4-3-2-1 technique.